MichaelTMiyoshi/RubyUnityTutorial/README.md

 When you slice any of the tiles, there is now a new method.
 So I chose the Smart method over the Delete Existing method.
 I chose it because I was somewhat forced to do so.

 Painting with the tiles is easy once you get all the tilemaps split up with the editor and put into the palette.

+## Part 04 Decorating the World

+### 2022TutorialPart04DecoratingTheWorld branch

+The pivots are straightforward.

+The first difference comes in when trying to double clicking on the prefab to edit it.
+Instead, click on the right pointing arrow (>) next to the prefab in the heirarchy.
+This will let you edit the prefab.
+What you do to the prefab gets done to all the prefabs of that kind.